morinlab/tools-morinlab/workflows/Readme.md

 ###Calling somatic SNVs using an ensemble approach
 ![ScreenShot](ensemble_caller_workflow.png)
+This workflow demonstrates our implementation of a simple voting-based ensemble variant calling approach using Galaxy.
+Here, four somatic SNV callers are run on the same tumour/normal pair (RADIA, SomaticSniper, MutationSeq and Strelka).
+The vcf-formatted output of each tool is passed to ensemble_vcf, which in turn outputs variants detected by a user-specified proportion of these callers (e.g. >50%).
+The last step in this workflow is to annotate the remaining variants using vcf2maf.

 ###Taking a batch of screenshots in IGV for variants affecting specific loci
 ![ScreenShot](igv_screenshot.png)